 The verb “can” expresses possibility and capability; it is used for statements of fact and clarification of concepts.

-0.5 National Annex for EN 1991-1-7
+0.5 National Annex for prEN 1991-1-7

 National choice is allowed in this standard where explicitly stated within notes.
 National choice includes the selection of values for Nationally Determined Parameters (NDPs).

-The national standard implementing EN 1991-1-7 can have a National Annex containing all national choices to be used for the design of buildings and civil engineering works to be constructed in the relevant country.
+The national standard implementing prEN 1991-1-7 can have a National Annex containing all national choices to be used for the design of buildings and civil engineering works to be constructed in the relevant country.

-When no national choice is given, the default choice given in this standard shall be used.
+When no national choice is given, the default choice given in this standard is to be used.

 When no national choice is made and no default is given in this standard, the choice can be specified by a relevant authority or, where not specified, agreed for a specific project by appropriate parties.

-The National choice is allowed in EN 1991-1-7 through the following clauses:
+The National choice is allowed in prEN 1991-1-7 through the following clauses: